 What She Did:

 While accounts differ, many say that during the raid on Stonewall, Marsha, who was fed up with the police’s treatment of her community, threw a drinking glass into a mirror that hung on the wall of the bar.
 Fellow patrons followed suit, resisting arrest and fighting back against police.
-This radical act of resistance became known as the Stonewall Uprising, which is now considered to be the catalyst of the gay liberation movement and the fight for LGBTQ+ rights in the United States.
+This radical act of resistance became known as the Stonewall Uprising, which is now considered to be the catalyst of the gay liberation movement and the fight for LGBTQIA+ rights in the United States.
 As journalist Andrew Kopkind wrote in 1979, “There were millions of homosexuals before Stonewall, of course, but there was no coherent, self-aware gay community.”
 In fact, the very first Gay Pride Parade kicked off in front of the Stonewall Inn on the first anniversary of the riots, with Marsha marching alongside her community.

 Despite her fame and reverence in the gay community, Marsha struggled with poverty for most of her life and often lived on the streets.
 As Steve Watson wrote for the Village Voice in 1979, “Andy Warhol silkscreens of Marsha sell for $1400 while Marsha walks the sidewalk outside, broke.”
 In 1992, shortly after a Pride parade, Johnson’s body was found in the Hudson River.
 Though police ruled her death a suicide, her close friends and community insisted that was not the case.
 Activists in recent years have fought to have the case of her death reopened by police.